 One of the best examples of this is “Make Payment” use case in a payment system.
 You can further generalize it to “Pay by Credit Card”, “Pay by Cash”, “Pay by Check” etc. All of them have the attributes and the functionality of a payment with special scenarios unique to them.

 There are some functions that are triggered optionally.
-In such cases you can use the extend relationship and attach and extension rule to it.
+In such cases, you can use the extend relationship and attach an extension rule to it.
 In the below banking system example “Calculate Bonus” is optional and only triggers when a certain condition is matched.

-Extend doesn’t always mean its optional.
+Extend doesn’t always mean it’s optional.
 Sometimes the use case connected by extend can supplement the base use case.
-Thing to remember is that the base use case should be able to perform a function on its own even if the extending use case is not called.
+The thing to remember is that the base use case should be able to perform a function on its own even if the extending use case is not called.

 We’ve gone ahead and created use case diagram templates for some common scenarios.
 Although your problem or scenario won’t be exactly like this you can use them as a starting point.
 Check out our use case diagram templates.